alonitac/TheLongOne/README.md

 }
 ```

-All you have to do now is to decrypt the sample message and verify that it's equal to the original sample message.
+All you have to do now is to decrypt the sample message (using `openssl enc -d -aes-256-cbc -salt .....`) and verify that it's equal to the original sample message.
 This will indicate that the server uses successfully the master-key.

 Please note that the `encryptedSampleMessage` is encoded in base64, before you decrypt it, encode it to binary, as following: